 I searched Pinterest for recipes.
 Spoiler alert: there are a lot.
 I combined the ideas from several recipes, looked at what I had in the fridge, and set about to put these grains to good use.
 (This is often my approach.
 I call it seat-of-the-pants cooking.)

 The directions told me to soak the berries overnight.
 Blast!
-I wanted something for lunch that day.
-So, I just put them in a pot, covered them with three times as much water, and brought the pot to a boil.
-I partially covered the pot, then reduced it to a simmer, for about an hour.
+I wanted something for lunch that day, so I just put them in a pot, covered them with three times as much water, and brought the pot to a boil.
+I partially covered the pot and then reduced it to a simmer, for about an hour.
 They cooked just fine.

 I let the berries cool and then drained the water out with a sieve.
 Next, I prepared the fruits and vegetables, threw in some nuts and dried cranberries, and poured over a simple vinaigrette.
 Delicious!